Kirkham Legal offers specialist, experienced legal services covering conveyancing, wills, power of attorney, and probate matters.

 In cases where a Will has not been left, we can also help you to apply to the probate registry to enable you to deal with the estate.
 In this case, we will help you apply for a grant of representation (also known as letters of administration), and provided the grant is given, will allow you to deal with the deceased person’s possessions.

-If you’d like help and guidance with any aspect of your legal affairs, why not call us today on 0161 393 2299 or email [email protected].
+If you’d like help and guidance with any aspect of your legal affairs, why not visit our website, or call us today on 0161 393 2299, or email firstname.lastname@example.org.

 Enquiry & Callback Form